Synthetic Data Reveals Generalization Gaps in Correlated Multiple Instance Learning: Shifted Mean MIL Synthetic Data

-We propose a data-generating process designed to mimic several key challenges in real-world multiple-instance medical imaging tasks: \begin{itemize} \item For each positively-labeled bag, only a few instances are relevant ($R$ of $S_i$) and they are adjacent in a known 1D listing of all $S_i$ instances. \item Across the whole dataset, only a few features of many are discriminative ($K$ of $M$). \item Context matters.
+We propose a new data-generating process designed to mimic several key challenges in real-world multiple-instance medical imaging tasks: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item Across the whole dataset, only a few features of many are discriminative ($K$ of $M$). \item For each positively-labeled bag, only a few instances are relevant ($R$ of $S_i$) and they are adjacent in a known 1D listing of all $S_i$ instances. \item Context matters.
 Adjacent instances together provide stronger statistical signal than any one relevant instance's discriminative feature value alone. \end{itemize}

 The generative process for bag $i$ first draws the bag's binary label and the number of instances in the bag

 Next, for negative bags we sample all features $m$ for all instances $j$ independently from a common Gaussian: